Enable Starburst Warp Speed for your cluster#

 Starburst Warp Speed requires your cluster to operate on a Kubernetes-based platform.
 Specifically the Plan your Kubernetes deployment apply.

 In addition, Starburst Warp Speed requires specific nodes in terms of CPU and memory.
-The most important additional requirement is that sufficiently performant and sized Non-Volatile Memory Express (NVMe) solid-state drive (SSD) storage is available on all nodes, and exclusively used by SEP.
+The most important additional requirement is that sufficiently performant and sized Non-Volatile Memory Express (NVMe) solid-state drive (SSD) storage is available on all nodes, including the coordinator, and is exclusively used by SEP.

 The following specific details apply for the supported platforms: